Gilgamech/SPArational/www/index.md

 ## Next Steps

-- To try this with your own page, add [Sparational.js](https://www.Sparational.com/Sparational.js) to your page as a script link: \<script src='https://www.Sparational.com/Sparational.js'\>\</script\>.
-Then find any Div, Input, Textarea, or other element with an ID, and replace the first variable with that ID when running this command: writeElement('replaceWithID','Hello, World!');
+- To try this with your own page, add [Sparational.js](https://www.Sparational.com/Sparational.js) to your page as a script link.
+Then find any Div, Input, Textarea, or other element with an ID, and replace the first variable with that ID when running this command: `writeElement('replaceWithID','Hello, World!');`